 I just answered a call from an unknown number (I knew it was a trap but will explain in a minute.)
 I just got a recording telling me they “had tried to reach me twice before.
 This is the last time we will try to reach you.
 Your credit rating is so good we want to offer you reduced rates on your card.
 Please press 1.”

 I hung up!
 In the first place a credit card company would not have called me on the phone.
 They would have reached me by email, since that is how they contacted me before.
 I answered because they called from the South Carolina area code of my home town, 803!
 That was what got me thinking.
 To press 1 on a call I don’t know or recognize makes me wonder if they intended to upload something to my phone.
 There are emails that tempt you with a prize you won at such and such a store.
 They are sometimes tricks to get your email for more ads.

 There are many tricks of the “phishermen.”
 Have you ever got a message on Facebook from an old friend you haven’t heard from in years?
 They say, “hello.”
 Then launch into telling you they won or were given $5000!
 They tell you “I want you to have the same chance I had to get this chunk of money.
 Just call this number and a woman will answer.
 She will ask you some questions and that’s all.
 Then you get the money.”

-I hung up because I’ve heard this one before.
-By calling the number, they can upload malware through your android smart phone.
+I blocked that person and let the real person know they had been hacked.
+I’d heard this one before.
+By calling that number, they could upload malware through your android smart phone.
 Likewise any email you get that has no name visible on the first visible line, do not answer it.
 One way to handle it is to put it in your spam folder where you won’t get any more emails from that email address.